jao11/XMIMSIM/User-guide.md

 ![Detector settings](../wiki/figures/12detection-absorbers-and-detector-settings.png)

 * Detector type: every detector comes with its own detector response function, which can be influenced by several detector and electronics parameters.
 XMI-MSIM offers some predefined detector response functions that its authors have found to be reasonably well for two detector types: Si(Li) and Si Drift Detectors.
-Generally speaking, our policy is to encourage users to implement their own detector response functions in the `xmi_detector_convolute` subroutine of `src/xmi_detector_f.F90` in the source code
+Generally speaking, our policy is to encourage users to implement their own detector response functions in the form as a plug-in and load it in the [Simulation options](#options)
+* Number of spectrum channels: the number of channels in the produced spectrum
 * Live time: the actual measurement time of the simulated experiment, taking into account dead time
 * Detector gain: the width of one channel of the spectrum, expressed in keV/channel
 * Detector zero: the energy of the first channel in the spectrum (channel number zero)
 * Detector Fano factor: measure of the dispersion of a probability distribution of the fluctuation of an electric charge in the detector.
 Very much detector type dependent
 * Detector electronic noise: the result of random fluctuations in thermally generated leakage currents within the detector itself and in the early stages of the amplifier components.
 Contributes to the Gaussian broadening
 * Pulse width: the time that is necessary for the electronics to process one incoming photon.
 This value will be used only if the user enables the pulse pile-up simulation in the [Simulation controls](#starting-a-simulation).
 Although this parameter is connected to several detector and electronics parameters, typically the value is obtained after trial and error
-* Max convolution energy: the maximum energy that will be considered when applying the detector response function.
-Make sure this value is 10-20 % higher than the highest expected energy in the spectrum
 * Crystal composition: the composition of the detector crystal.
 Adding, editing and removing absorbers is performed through an interface identical to the one seen in the [Composition section](#composition), but without the _Reference layer_ toggle button.
 Will be used to calculate the detector transmission and the escape peak ratios

 ### Import from file